schoekek/lgb_check_mk_plugins/aptng/README.md

     Since 2.5, the check control if a reboot after kernel update required.

-    The script was tested on the following Debian versions: Lenny, Squeeze, Wheezy
+    The script was tested on the following Debian versions: Lenny, Squeeze, Wheezy, Jessie

 INSTALLATION INSTRUCTIONS